rhayes777/PyAutoFit/README.md

 Althoguh somewhat trivial, this example illustrates how easily a model-fit can be broken down with **PyAutoFit**.

-[PyAutoLens](https://github.com/Jammy2211/PyAutoLens) shows a real-use case of transdimensional modeling, which fits galaxy-scale strong gravitational lenses.
-In this example pipeline, a 5-phase **PyAutoFit** pipeline is used to fit models composed of over 10 unique model components and composed of 10-30 free parameters.
+[PyAutoLens](https://github.com/Jammy2211/PyAutoLens) shows a real-use case of transdimensional modeling, fitting galaxy-scale strong gravitational lenses.
+In this example pipeline, a 5-phase **PyAutoFit** pipeline breaks-down the fit of 5 diferent models composed of over 10 unique model components and 10-30 free parameters.

 ## Future